 There are many good reasons why Arctic Norway is the capital of summit to sea skiing.
 This is a land where beautiful mountains rise straight out of the sea, where you can ride pow all spring long and where on most nights in March and early April the beautiful Aurora dances overhead.
 Then, from mid April onwards, daylight hours increase until the midnight sun brings light to the mountains 24 hours a day.

 There are many types of exotic accommodation options when it comes to Arctic Norway.
-Stay on a Spa boat in the touring paradise that is Lyngen and soak tired muscles in a saltwater hot tub or zone out in the wood fired sauna after a day of climbing and skiing some of the world’s most beautiful mountains.
+Stay on Vulkana Spa boat in the touring paradise that is Lyngen and soak tired muscles in a saltwater hot tub or zone out in the wood fired sauna after a day of climbing and skiing some of the world’s most beautiful mountains.
 If things get a little warm there’s always the option of taking a ‘refreshing’ dive off the 7 metre platform into the Arctic Ocean!

-If spending a week on board a boat isn’t your thing then you might want to check out one of the cozy lodges and enjoy a rustic or luxurious ski touring experience.
+If spending a week on board a boat isn’t your thing then you might want to check out one of the cozy lodges and enjoy a rustic or luxurious ski touring experience at Lyngen Lodge.
 Located close to the shoreline you’ll have incredible views over Lyngen Fjord to the Lyngen Alps.
 Take a boat and access remote parts of the peninsula that can’t be reached by road.
 This guarantees a day of solitude and fresh tracks.
 On storm days find options like Storhaugen, the peak right behind Lyngen Lodge, with low angle slopes that are usually avalanche safe, along with nicely spaced super-shreddable tree lines lower down.

 Svalbard takes the whole summit to sea idea up a notch.
 Located far above the arctic circle, between Norway and the North Pole, Svalbard is an archipelago of Islands that contain remote mountains, huge glaciers and, in spring, 24 hours of daylight.